osisoft/AVEVA-Adapter-MQTT-Docs/V1/PI-Adapter-for-MQTT-overview/pi-adapter-for-mqtt-principles-of-operation.md

 <AdapterComponentID>.<Topic>.<MetricName>
 ```

 **Note:** Naming convention is affected by `StreamIdPrefix` and `DefaultStreamIdPattern` settings in the data source configuration.
-For more information, see [PI Adapter for MQTT Sparkplug B data source configuration](xref:PIAdapterForMQTTSparkplugBDataSourceConfiguration).
+For more information, see [PI Adapter for MQTT Sparkplug B data source configuration](xref:PIAdapterForMQTTSparkplugBDataSourceConfiguration). <!--maybe switch order of first sentence to avoid passive voice? >